Trams in Bern: Electrification

 The development of urban tramway networks in Switzerland and abroad at around the turn of the 20th century did not go unnoticed in Bern.
 A third line was planned for the Bern tramway network at that time, and it was intended to operate that line by electricity from the outset.
 Electrification of the two existing lines was planned to follow.
 There was opposition to the construction of overhead catenary, mainly from the residents of Kirchenfeld on the other side of the Aare.
 But at the ballot box, the electrification plans received the go ahead.
 Equally as unsuccessful as the opposition to electrification was a simultaneous popular initiative for the retention of the Lufttrams on line I.

 The Läbchueche-Hüsli station building in Breitenrainplatz at the start of the 20th century.

 On 1 July 1901, services commenced on line III.
 This led from Breitenrain to Burgernziel via the Zytglogge.
 For four and a half months, Bern had three types of tram traction at the same time.
-The opening of the Gürbetalbahn enabled the replacement of the city's horse bus services.
+The opening of the Gürbetalbahn enabled the replacement of the city's horse-drawn omnibus services.
 On the other hand, plans for the extension of line II were abandoned.
 The last day of operation of the pneumatic trams was 15 November 1901.
 None of the pneumatically powered vehicles have been preserved, but the old Depot and a bus shelter at the Bärengraben continue to remind Bernese residents today of the Lufttram era.
 The Bärengraben depot was abandoned and sold three years later.

 In time for the winter of 1901-1902, the Burgernziel depot, which also still exists today, was able to be completed.
 Electric operations on line II were taken up on 29 January 1902.
 For that purpose, 24 two-axle and seven Maximum-bogied motor tramcars, as well as the twelve former steam tram trailers, were available.
 The SSB remained the only Swiss tram company that bought the Maximum-bogied tramcars.
 In the course of 1902, the SSB also retrained the horse tram drivers from the city of Biel/Bienne as electric tram drivers, so that in the new year of 1903 a smooth transition could be made to the new form of traction.